pousse-cafe/pousse-cafe.github.io/documentation.md

 are true.
 - A *Factory* is a Service that creates Aggregates in an initially consistent state.
 - A *Repository* is a Service that retrieves, stores, updated and removes Aggregates from a given storage.
+- A *Module* defines a boundary inside of which there is a bijection between domain components and their name.

 ## The purpose of Pousse-Café